Which carbohydrates should we consume and which ones should not (and when)

-Carbohydrates (also called carbohydrates, carbohydrates, or carbohydrates) are nutrients found in food, along with the other two macronutrients: proteins and fats (lipids).
+Carbohydrates (also called carbohydrates, carbohydrates, or hydrates) are nutrients found in food, along with the other two macronutrients: proteins and fats (lipids).

-They represent a fundamental part of the human diet.
+They represent a fundamental part of human nutrition.
 To get us started, some of the foods rich in carbohydrates are cereals and derivatives (bread, pasta, rice), tubers (potatoes), legumes, fruit and vegetables, milk and other sugars such as honey or white sugar.

 Are they necessary in our diet?

-The main function of carbohydrates is energy.
+The principal function of carbohydrates is energetic.
 They supply energy to all the organs of the body, from the brain itself to the muscles.
 They function as a quick and easy fuel for the human body to obtain.

 On the other hand, they perform other structural functions in the body and regulate blood sugar levels.
 They are also involved in reducing fatigue and muscle recovery after physical activity.

-They also participate in the synthesis of genetic material (DNA, RNA), help in the metabolism of proteins and fat and promote the creation of muscle tissues, among other functions.
+They also participate in the synthesis of genetic material (DNA, RNA), help in the protein and fat metabolism and promotes the creation of muscle tissues, Among other functions.
 In other words, carbohydrates are to our body what gasoline is to the car.

 Are all carbohydrates the same?

-Depending on the structure of carbohydrates, we find two types: complex or slow-absorbing carbohydrates (they are starches and fiber) and simple or fast-absorbing carbohydrates, also called free or simple sugars (glucose, fructose and lactose).
+Depending on the structure of carbohydrates, we find two types: the complex carbohydrates or slow absorption (they are starches and fiber) and the simple or fast absorbing, also called free or simple sugars (glucose, fructose and lactose).

-Surely you have ever read the label of a food product and have come across strange names such as dextrose, corn syrup, syrup, starch, maltose… Faced with so much information you may have wondered: What is all that?
-The truth is that there are many different types of sugar and the chemical structure of each one of them determines whether a specific type of sugar is healthy or not.
+Surely you have ever read the label of a food product and have come across strange names such as dextrose, corn syrup, syrup, starch, maltose… Faced with so much information, you may have wondered: What is all that?
+The truth is that they exist many different types of sugar and the chemical structure of each of them determines whether a type of sugar is healthy or not.

-That is, sugar can be found intrinsically in food (as in fruit and cereals), it can be released in processing (juice) or added by the food industry or the consumer (industrial pastries, sugary yogurt). .
+Namely, the sugar it can be found intrinsically in food (as in fruit and cereals), it can be released in processing (juice) or added by the food industry or the consumer (industrial pastries, sugary yogurt).

 The World Health Organization (WHO) establishes that less than 10% of the daily energy intake (kilocalories) of simple sugars should be consumed per day.
-Furthermore, according to the WHO, “a reduction below 5% in total caloric intake would produce additional health benefits.”
+In addition, according to the WHO, “a reduction to below 5% of total caloric intake it would produce additional health benefits. “

-However, there are many diets that restrict or eliminate carbohydrates.
-Consumers know it as “Carbophobia.”
+However, there are many diets that restrict or eliminate carbohydrates carbon.
+Consumers know it as “Carbophobia”.
 Surely you have ever heard the expression: “Carbs at night make you fat.”

-The truth is that you don’t have to be afraid of carbohydrates.
-Supermarket shelves are increasingly full of products that indicate “O% added sugars” or “No added sugar.”
+The truth is that you do not have to be afraid of carbohydrates.
+Supermarket shelves are increasingly full of products that indicate “O% added sugar” or “No added sugar.”

 How to identify healthy sugars

 Does this mean they are healthier?
-In these cases, the food or product must be valued.
+In these cases, you have to value the food or product.
 If it is a food that has had the sugar removed to make a healthier version but, in return, other poor quality additives have been added, it is best to discard it from the shopping cart.
 Some examples are maltitol, xylitol, or erythritol.
 On the contrary, if it does not have added sugars or sweeteners on the label, we could consider it a healthy food product.

-It is also necessary to refer to sweeteners (also called polyalcohols), which are food additives, substances derived from the carbohydrates themselves, with a sweet taste and very low caloric intake.
+You also need to do reference to sweeteners (also called polyalcohols), which are food additives, substances derived from carbohydrates themselves, with a sweet taste and very low caloric intake.

-Although the benefits and risks of its consumption are still under study, research indicates that non-nutritive sweeteners can be possible triggers of food addiction because their intake is associated with a greater preference and craving for sweet foods, increased sweetness threshold to which we get used to the palate and, with it, we gain weight.
+Although benefits and risks of its consumption are still under study, research suggests that non-nutritive sweeteners may be possible food addiction triggers because its intake is associated with a greater preference and craving for sweet foods, an increase in the sweetness threshold to which we are accustomed to the palate and, with it, weight gain.

 Slow absorption carbohydrates

-The two main characteristics of slow-absorbing carbohydrates are that they are complex (they are made up of sugar molecules that make up long chains together) and they have a low glycemic index (they raise blood sugar levels gradually, not blood sugar spikes exaggerated).
+The two main characteristics of slow-absorbing carbohydrates are that they are complex (They are made up of sugar molecules that make up long chains together) and have low glycemic index (They raise blood sugar levels gradually, not exaggerated blood sugar spikes.)

 The benefits of this type of carbohydrate are the following:

-Poor glycemic control can trigger insulin resistance in the body.
+A poor glycemic control it can trigger insulin resistance in the body.
 That is, the body does not recognize sugars and does not know how to act in their presence.

-It is also necessary to consider that, in certain situations, such as long-term sports, it is necessary and interesting for good performance to include fast-absorbing carbohydrates.
+It is also necessary to consider that, in certain situations, as in long-lasting sports, it is necessary and interesting for him good performance include carbohydrates fast absorbing.

 The importance of blood sugar spikes

-The correct functioning of blood glucose is the key in this type of carbohydrate.
+The correct functioning of blood glucose is the key in these types of carbohydrates.
 The maintenance of a high blood glucose maintained over time (due to the consumption of poor quality processed foods) sets in motion metabolic mechanisms of lipogenesis that cause the body to store fat.

-This, together with the increase in appetite when blood glucose drops again and the large caloric intake of foods with added sugar, increase the risk of developing overweight (and its associated pathologies) derived from an excessive consumption of sugars or fats of poor nutritional quality .
+This, together with the increase in appetite when blood glucose drops again and the large caloric intake of foods with added sugar, increase the risk of becoming overweight (and its associated pathologies) derived from an excessive consumption of sugars or fats of poor nutritional quality.

-Therefore, the consumption of simple added sugars is discouraged: white sugar, industrial pastries, sugary soft drinks, etc. In addition, it is necessary to highlight that the version in which we consume a certain food influences the nutritional contribution.
+Is for this that I know advises against consuming added simple sugars: white sugar, industrial pastries, sugary soft drinks, etc. In addition, it is necessary to emphasize that the version in which we consume a certain food influences the nutritional contribution.

-When we consume sugars present in the food matrix (fruit and vegetables, for example), our body receives it and processes it in a much more beneficial way for health than when we consume those same sugars, but added externally in the food industry or by part of the consumer.
+When we consume sugars present in the food matrix (fruit and vegetables, for example), our body receives it and processes it from way much more beneficial to health than when we consume those same sugars, but added externally in the food industry or by the consumer.
 When we talk about intrinsic simple sugar, we do not have to make great efforts to limit them, since the food as a whole (fiber, polyphenols and other substances) is of good nutritional quality.

-For example, an industrial potato chip may provide less slowly absorbing sugars than a potato with cooked skin.
+For example, an industrial potato chip can provide fewer slowly absorbed sugars than a potato with cooked skin.
 Some puffed rice cakes produce a higher blood glucose peak than cooked brown rice and sautéed with vegetables.

-In short, we will need more carbohydrates the higher the degree of physical activity we do.
+Ultimately, we will need more carbohydrates the higher the degree of physical activity that we do.
 As with cars and gasoline.

 It is important to include quality carbohydrates in our diet and take into account our physical activity to make a proportional and adequate contribution.